desflaherty/Unicorn_issue_tracker/README.md

 * os.environ.setdefault("DATABASE_URL","<database_url>")

 ### Stripe
-Set up an account https://stripe.com/ie and create an account.
+Set up an account on https://stripe.com/ie
 * Dashboard > Developers > API keys to locate your API key
 * Take note of your publishable and secret key that gets entered into the env.py file locally and Heroku settings
 * For stripe payment use the fake credit card number 4242424242424242